 If you recognised yourself in one of these four — that is the point.
 If the stressed version hit closer to home than you would like — that is the real point.

 The fix is not communication training.
-The fix is a conversation about how each person in your team encodes their thinking - and what each person needs to hear in order to actually receive the message.
+The fix is a conversation about how each person in your team encodes their thinking — and what each person needs to hear to actually receive the message.

 If you have never had that conversation, you have been translating each other wrong for years.
 And you probably did not even notice.